FravBox/BusinessCardTCG/cards/readme.md

 **This is not an all-inclusive list of cards that exist.** Anyone, at any time, can create any card that is compatible with the game!
 And we hope that you will swap and trade these cards at gatherings related to your hobby and/or fandom, such as at conventions and event meetups.

+Anyone can make their own cards for this collection game, and you can put anything you want on your card.
+You can even have multiple variations of your card.
+Have fun with it!

 ## Decks
 The sample decks here are seperated by hobby community.